Note

 Reallocate licenses between tenants

-If one tenant needs additional licenses, but the Tenant Manager quota has reached its limits, you can reassign unused licenses from another tenant:
+If a tenant requires additional licenses, but the Tenant Manager’s shared license pool is fully allocated, you can reassign unused licenses from another tenant:

 Note: For details on Synthetic Monitoring license usage, see Synthetic Monitoring Subscription .